 - Tokio Marine

 Read Also: CPFIS: 5 Reasons Why You Should Not Rush To Invest Your CPF Monies

 #3 Singapore Government Bonds (SGBs) & Treasury Bills

-The one way such investments could become useful is if we ever want to carry out the CPF Shielding hacks, as it carries a very low risk of losing our money and has low charges for investing into it.
+Another way CPF OA investments could become useful is if we ever want to carry out the CPF Shielding hacks, as it carries a very low risk of losing our money and has low charges for investing in it.

-There are currently only 5 ETFs that we can invest into with our CPF OA funds.
+There are currently only 6 ETFs that we can invest in with our CPF OA funds.
 They are:

 - ABF Singapore Bond Index Fund